busser/murmur/README.md

 Whisper uses the environment's default credentials to authenticate to Azure.
 You can set these credentials with the [environment variables listed here](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential), or with workload identity.

-### Google Secret Manager

-Whisper will fetch secrets from Google Cloud Platform's Secret Manager for all environment variables that start with `gcpsm:`.
-What follows the prefix should reference a secret.

-Here are some examples:

-- `gcpsm:example/secret-sauce` references the latest value of the `secret-sauce` secret in the `example` project.
-- `gcpsm:example/secret-sauce#123` references a specific version of the
-- `secret-sauce` secret in the `example` project.

-Whisper uses the environment's default credentials to authenticate to Google Cloud.
-You can set these with the `gcloud` CLI, with environment variables, with Google Cloud's environment service accounts, or with workload identity.

-An alternative to whisper, specific to Google Cloud, is [berglas](https://github.com/GoogleCloudPlatform/berglas).

-### Hashicorp Vault

-Not yet supported.

-You mat want to have a look at [bank-vaults](https://github.com/banzaicloud/bank-vaults) in the mean time.

 ### AWS Secrets Manager